pangeo-forge/pangeo-forge-bakery-images/README.md

+# :construction: This repo is archived.
+It is no longer used in production. :construction:
+## We have kept this repo as an archive (rather than deleting it), in case it is useful as reference.

 # pangeo-forge Bakery Images ☁️🍞

 This repository serves as the provider of the worker Docker image definitions used by `pangeo-forge` Bakeries and their dask clusters